 Student formally advises ARC Training within the “withdrawal with no penalty” period, being seven (7) business days before training commences or in accordance with any cooling off period as determined by state funding agreements or consumer protection legislation.

-If the student withdraws from a qualification but has completed all the requirements for a lower level qualification (which attracts a lower student fee), students will be refunded the difference in fees (providing the fees have been paid in full.
+If the student withdraws from a qualification but has completed all the requirements for a lower level qualification (which attracts a lower student fee), students will be refunded the difference in fees (providing the fees have been paid in full).

 ARC Training are of the opinion that the student would be unreasonably disadvantaged if a refund did not occur.